alokkusingh/mqtt-client/README.md

 **Implementation**
 1. Connecting to AWS IoT Core Custom Domain
 2. Device Certificate Authentication
+3. IoT Core broker policy was added to validate clientId against CN value in certificate subject
-3. Device Certificate is complete chain certificate
+4. Device Certificate is complete chain certificate
     1. This is required for AWS JITP to kicks in when first time connecting to MQTT Broker.
     2. Subsequent connection can be with full chain or only leaf certificate
-4. Client Online/Offline update
+5. Client Online/Offline update
    1. Set LWT topic with a message "OFFLINE"
    2. On connect publish to the LWT topic "ONLINE"
    3. Before a disconnect publish to the LWT topic "OFFLINE"